 What is the stabilization of results?
 This is the optimization of results metrics, both direct and derivative.
 Though, before moving on to the optimization, let’s summarize the testing stage:

 - We create a list of target groups and load saved audiences (targeting combinations) for each of them.
 There can be one or more saved audience for one target group.
 You should proceed from budget headroom.

 - Additionally, we create saved groups which are based on data, rather than on portraits of the target audience.
-Lookalike audiences from the base, lookalike audiences from events, saved audiences that are outside the target groups, but are found on the basis of data, for example, with the help of Audience Insights on Facebook.
+Lookalike audiences from the base, lookalike audiences from events, saved audiences that are outside the target groups, but are found on the basis of data, for example, with the help of Inspector on Facebook.

 - Then, we create a communication part for testing.
 If a brand has defined a global communication strategy, we can use it.
 If there is no such strategy, then we create our own.
 For this, we have our method which is the creative matrix.

 - It is not necessary to look for a problem only when you are creating insights.
 The people’s problems are just one of the components.
 People do have desires, needs, opportunities, and other insights that you can use for influence.
 Each insight has to have a separate message which you need to test.

 - Finally, we test objects of creatives such as a picture, a video, a button, CTA, etc. For this, we use the following accounting format:

 With the help of different settings, you can achieve the same person.
 That’s why we test various targeting combinations in accordance with the prepared target groups on the one hand.
 On the other, we test the messages taking the prescribed text using specific insights, and only in the end, we move to testing creatives.